-Assets held under finance leases are recognised initially at the fair value of the When housing properties are revalued, the difference between the carry value leased asset (or, if lower, the present value of minimum lease payments) at the of the land and structure elements of housing properties is credited to the inception of the lease.
-The corresponding liability to the lessor is included in the housing property revaluation reserve.
-Where a downward movement is taken statement of financial position as a finance lease obligation.
-Lease payments to the surplus or deficit a transfer from income and expenditure reserve is made are apportioned between finance charges and reduction of the lease obligation for the net of the downward movement and the value of any associated grant using the effective interest method so as to achieve a constant rate of interest released to income. on the remaining balance of the liability.
+Assets held under finance leases are recognised initially at the fair value of the leased asset (or, if lower, the present value of minimum lease payments) at the inception of the lease.
+The corresponding liability to the lessor is included in the statement of financial position as a finance lease obligation.
+Lease payments are apportioned between finance charges and reduction of the lease obligation using the effective interest method so as to achieve a constant rate of interest on the remaining balance of the liability.
 Finance charges are deducted in measuring the surplus or deficit.
 Assets held under finance leases are included in tangible fixed assets and depreciated and assessed for impairment losses in the same way as owned assets.